julianeon/julianeon/README.md

 I'm Julian Martinez, @julianeon on most platforms.

 I'm a software consultant and product support aficionado living in San Francisco, California.
-You can read my thoughts on [product support](product_support.md).
+I've written here about [product support](product_support.md).

 I worked at PagerDuty, Ripple, and Apollo GraphQL, helping users with technical questions, as described on [LinkedIn](https://www.linkedin.com/in/julianeon/).
 After that I worked at my consultancy, Excelsitor.